Eliminate the frustration of Android! I tried three ways to disable Google Now

 summary

-Android smartphones have become much more powerful and functional than they were a few years ago, but there seems to be room for improvement.
+Android smartphones have become significantly more powerful and feature-rich compared to a few years ago, but there still seems to be room for improvement.

-I bought an Xperia Z5, but I feel there are other differences in small details, such as whether or not it has a home button, the location of the volume switch, and the accuracy of fingerprint authentication.
+I bought an Xperia Z5, and I've noticed differences in other details such as the presence or absence of a home button, the position of the volume switches, and the accuracy of the fingerprint sensor.

-Even on Android, you can swipe down on the notification bar to bring up a highly customizable launcher, but
+Even on Android, swiping down on the notification bar brings up a highly customizable launcher, but

-it's difficult to do this with one hand on the large screen phones of today (because I have small hands).
+doing this with one hand is difficult on recent large-screen phones (because I have small hands).

 But!!
 Even so, Osaifu-Keitai is still convenient!!!